akruszewski/gibl/manuscript/chapter3.md

 For example, this block makes a transaction from `"Boro"` to `"You'` with the value of `"a book"`, with a timestamp 1.

-I> ### Definition
-I>
-I> Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.

-We will use the SHA hashing algorithm.[^ch4n2] Here's how we can calculate a block's hash:
+Next, we will implement a procedure that calculates a block's hash.
+We will use the SHA hashing algorithm[^ch4n2].
+Here's how we can do that:

 ```racket
 (define (calculate-block-hash previous-hash timestamp transaction nonce)